 Benefits from the Science Vision outlined in this document for our nation, and all nations, extend far beyond the direct advances made to scientific knowledge and thread through global economies, national security, policy, human health, resource management, food security, navigation, weather, and climate prediction.
 Aquatic ecosystems provide 20% of annual animal protein to 3 billion people each year, with this value exceeding 50% in some countries.
 The ability of aquatic systems to continue supporting such demands depends on scientifically sound management practices supported by advanced observations, such as those described herein.
 The ocean also generates hundreds of millions of jobs in tourism, fishing, energy, shipping, biotechnology, and other sectors, ranking the ocean as the seventh largest global economy (Figure 6-1).
 Advanced observational capabilities outlined in this report contributed to sustaining this vast ocean economy.
 For the United States, the 30 ocean and Great Lakes coastal states comprise 57% of land area, but 82% of population and economy.
-Effective management, monitoring, and protection of marine systems are national priorities, particularly given that employment and population growth and population growth Figure 6-1: Valuation of ocean goods and services. (adapted from Hoegh-Guldberg et al. 2015)
+Effective management, monitoring, and protection of marine systems are national priorities, particularly given that employment and population growth Figure 6-1: Valuation Guldberg et al. 2015)